Arundo donax: Biology

 Arundo donax is a tall, perennial grass in the subfamily Arundinoideae, characterised by C3 photosynthesis.
 The stems produced during the first growing season are unbranched and photosynthetic.
-In the Mediterranean, where a temperate climate is characterized by warm and dry summer and mild winter, new shoots of giant reed emerge around March, growing rapidly in June and July and producing stems and leaves.
+In the Mediterranean, where a temperate climate is characterised by warm and dry summer and mild winter, new shoots of giant reed emerge around March, growing rapidly in June and July and producing stems and leaves.
 From late July the lower leaves start to dry, depending on seasonal temperature patterns.
 Drying accelerates during autumn when anthesis occurs from the beginning of October to the end of November.
 In this phenological stage moisture content falls significantly.
 In the low temperatures of winter giant reed stops its growth; regrowth occurs in springtime.
 Giant reed behaves as an annual in Central Europe where soil temperatures are low, due to poor freeze tolerance of the rhizomes.

-The base growth temperature reported for giant reed is 7 °C, with a maximum temperature of 30 °C. It has a high photosynthetic capacity, associated with absence of light saturation.
+The minimum growth temperature reported for giant reed is 7 C, with a maximum temperature of 30 C. It has a high photosynthetic capacity, associated with absence of light saturation.
 Carbon dioxide exchange rates are high compared to other and species; maximum CO_{2} uptake ranged from 19.8 to 36.7 μmol/s·m^{2} under natural conditions, depending on irradiance and leaf age.
 Carbon dioxide exchange is regulated by leaf conductance.

 Studies have found this plant to be rich in active tryptamine compounds, but there are more indications of the plants in India having these compounds than in the United States.
 Toxins such as bufotenidine and gramine have also been found.

 The dried rhizome with the stem removed has been found to contain 0.0057% DMT, 0.026% bufotenine, 0.0023% 5-MeO-MMT.
 The flowers are also known to have DMT and the 5-methoxylated N-demethylated analogue, also 5-MeO-NMT.
 The quite toxic quaternary methylated salt of DMT, bufotenidine, has been found in the flowers, and the cyclic dehydrobufotenidine has been found in the roots.

 A. donax is also known to release volatile organic compounds (VOCs), mainly isoprene.